TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

     - Modifier bitset?
     - Actually maybe make it a separate mode?

-- Additional switches under mode selector (FF/FFA)
-    - Only FFA.
-Why?
-        - FFA is a switch that requires a match restart.
-        - E.g. ticking Friendly-Fire on/off does NOT require a match restart.
-            - Thus it should be somewhere else.
-Can be close but somewhere else.
-            - Some 'mode overrides' menu could be cool or just do it in the vars tab

 - Editor: Show selection AABB and size somewhere
 - Throw grenades further when zooming out

-- Scripting will be tough so let's first do some high-prio high-dopamine stuff
-    - FFA
-    - Map cycling
-        - Could actually be a server-side script although we'd rather such a basic functionality be built-in
-    - Simple server-sided scripting
-        - To just get our hands dirty with the whole concept; here we won't have to worry about security etc

 - Scripting proper: Client-side
     - Problem: Synchronizing global script state like the solvable, e.g. upon incoming connection